tyrp/wustlcse517extension/README.md

 ### Install the already packed extension I have provided.

 There is a file called wustlcse517extension.crx in the repo.
 You can drag this file directly to chrome to install it.
+Open up [chrome://extensions/](chrome://extensions/) and drag the file there to install.

 #### Let me know if you have any suggestions or ideas